BasharIrani23/reading-notes/week8/Redux-tools.md

 ### 3-How would we build a reactive user interface?
 Building a reactive user interface with MobX generally involves the following steps:

-Define Observable State: Use MobX’s observable to create reactive state variables.
+- Define Observable State: Use MobX’s observable to create reactive state variables.
 These variables will automatically notify any derivations (like computed values or reactions) when they change.

-javascript
-Copy code
 class TodoStore {
   @observable todos = [];
 }

-Create Computations: If you have state that can be derived from other state, use computed to define it.
+- Create Computations: If you have state that can be derived from other state, use computed to define it.
 This will create a value that automatically updates when its dependencies change.

-javascript
-Copy code
 class TodoStore {
   @observable todos = [];